wpilibsuite/frc-characterization/README.md

 * Install Python 3.6 on your data gathering computer that will be connected to the robot's network
-* Once finished, install matplotlib
+* Once finished, install matplotlib and statsmodels

-On Windows the command to install matplotlib is as follows:
+On Windows the command to install matplotlib and statsmodels is as follows:

-    py -3 -m pip install matplotlib
+    py -3 -m pip install matplotlib statsmodels

 Prerequisites (Robot)
 ---------------------